TheDoctorMarc-Learning-Projects/AI_RPG_Design/README.md

 A game entity that tries to achieve a goal.

 **Algorithmic Agents**:
-Code that provides intentional behaviour to agents (NPC’s, animals, enemies…).
+This concept refers not actually to a proper physical entity, but intead to the code that provides intentional behaviour to agents (NPC’s, animals, enemies…).

 **AI Players**:
 Agents that act as players (they mimic their behaviour) and usually are opponents.